BradDorney/Patcher/README.md

 // In this example, we assume the target function uses the thiscall calling convention, so we use the ThiscallFunctor
 // util to convert the lambda to use thiscall.
 //
-// Valid *Functor types include:
+// Valid Functor types include:
-// x86-32: StdcalllFunctor,  Fastcall,  Thiscall,    Vectorcall,  Regcall,  Regparm{1,2},  SseRegparm
+// x86-32: StdcallFunctor,  Fastcall,  Thiscall,    Vectorcall,  Regcall,  Regparm{1,2},  SseRegparm
 // x86-64: MscallFunctor,   Unixcall,  Vectorcall,  Regcall
 patcher.Hook(
   PATCHER_MFN_PTR(SomeClass::SomeVirtualFunction),
   ThiscallFunctor([](SomeClass* pThis, int x) { pThis->someField_ -= x; }));